 The most common form of condensing is by lowering temperature.
 While increasing pressure can be equally effective, a pressure condensing technique is usually more expensive.
 Condensers are simple and relatively inexpensive devices that normally use water or air as the coolant.
 In other, more sophisticated condensers, a cryogenic method will reduce gas stream temperatures by several hundred degrees.

-In modern applications for air pollution control, condensers are commonly used as pre-treatment devices.
+Condensers are not widely used as standalone air pollution control devices, since their limited removal efficiency may not be adequate to meet Federal or State EPA Clean Air Act requirements.
+The more common use for condensers is as pre-treatment devices.
 Condensers can be used in front of absorbers, adsorbers, and oxidizers to reduce the total gas volume treated or to selectively remove certain organic compounds from the gas stream for re-use in the process or some form of beneficial use recovery.
+The final selection of the condenser will be based on many factors, such as intended goals, contaminated air stream composition, available types of coolants, condensate recovery value, etc.

 Condensers work when the warmer vapor stream contacts a cooling medium.
 The heat from the warm gases is transferred to the cooler medium.
 Then, as the warm gas stream begins to cool, the kinetic energy of the gas is reduced.
 Condensation occurs because the pollutant molecules are slowed and crowded so close together that the attractive forces between the molecules cause them to condense into a liquid.
 This phenomenon is known as the van der Waals forces.

-Contact condensers are usually simple, low cost devices.
+Direct contact condensers - These are usually simple, low cost devices which operate by mixing the contaminated gas stream with the cooling medium..
 The condensate usually cannot be re-used because of contamination by the coolant.
-This may cause waste disposal problems.
 The bulk of contact condensers use indirect or surface designs.
 Below is a sketch of a simple spray condenser:

 Condensation is just one of the technologies used to remove gaseous pollutants from contaminated air streams.
 As mentioned, there are several other technologies that provide air pollution control, as well.
 Stay tuned as we will be covering the following in upcoming blogs: